zikula-modules/DizkusModule/CraigNotes.md

  - red/grey folder icons are problematic
  - who's online footer is not working at all.
  - should consider marking Topic::posts as "EXTRA-LAZY"
- - post pager is messed up - off by one
  - restructure forum tree so that all "category" forums have the same ultimate parent instead of NULL.
 This ultimate parent would not be displayed?